csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 ## Introduction
 <img src="https://github.com/csarevalo/Case-Studies/blob/cbcdc43ae32a54666f73902b52cce8ff2130137c/Cyclistic-Data-Analysis-2020/images/cyclist2.png">

 Cyclistic is a bike-share company based in Chicago, USA.
 In 2016, Cyclistic Launched a successful bike-share program offering bike rentals throughout the city.
-Since then, the program has expanded to a fleet over 5,800 bicyclesk that are geotracked and locked into a network of 692 stations across Chicago.
+Since then, the program has expanded to a fleet over 5,800 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.

 <p align="center">
   <img src = "https://github.com/csarevalo/Case-Studies/blob/4d3f62ffda82b91eaf0586ab1a65ab92b10ec643/Cyclistic-Data-Analysis-2020/images/divvy-bicycles.png" alt="Image" width="650">